-The workers’ compensation system uses a pre-determined method in calculating the compensation to be given to the injured employee for a specified period of time.
-These types of workers’ compensation claims are complex and they require a St. Louis worker’s compensation attorney to help you receive the proper compensation.
+The workers’ compensation system generally uses a pre-determined method in calculating the compensation to be provided to an injured employee for a specified period of time.
+These workers’ compensation claims are complex, and they greatly benefit from the assistance of a St. Louis worker’s compensation attorney.

 Workers’ Compensation Injury Schedule

-A schedule is utilized in many workers’ compensation laws whenever a work-related accident results in permanent disability to a part of the body of an employee.
-These schedules normally set a specific period of time for an employee to receive benefits based on the body part that was injured.
+A schedule is utilized in many workers’ compensation laws whenever a work-related accident results in permanent disability to a part of an employee’s body.
+These schedules normally set a specific period of time for an employee to receive benefits based on the injured body part.
 The length of time for which the benefits are given is determined by the extent of the injury and the amount an employee is eligible to receive every week.